 The Heavy Burden on Low-Income Countries

-The burden of illicit cigarette trade falls mainly on low- and middle-income countries.
+The burden of illicit cigarette trade falls mainly on low- and middle-income countries where cigarette prices are low.
 A larger percentage of the cigarette market in low- and middle-income countries is illicit, compared to high income countries.
 Annual tax revenue lost to governments in low- and middle-income countries because of illicit cigarette trade greatly exceeds the tax revenue lost in high income countries.

 The Protocol to Eliminate Illicit Trade in Tobacco Products (ITP) was adopted by the Parties to the FCTC in November 2012.
 The ITP calls for supply chain controls related to licensing, tracking and tracing, record-keeping; regulation of tobacco product sales by internet, phone and tax- and duty-free zones; and criminal liability and international cooperation.
 The ITP will complement and expand Parties’ obligations under Article 15 of the FCTC.
 To enter into force, 40 countries must ratify the protocol.